What is unauthorized access?

 Frequently asked questions

-The consequences of unauthorised access can range from theft of sensitive information, disruption of services, financial loss, to even legal consequences depending on the severity and nature of the breach.
+The consequences of unauthorized access can range from theft of sensitive information, disruption of services, financial loss, to even legal consequences depending on the severity and nature of the breach.

-What should I do if I suspect unauthorised access to my system?
+What should I do if I suspect unauthorized access to my system?

-If you suspect unauthorised access to your system, it is important to act quickly.
+If you suspect unauthorized access to your system, it's important to act quickly.
 Immediately change all passwords and contact your IT department or a security professional to assess and address the issue.

-No, unauthorised access can also occur accidentally, such as when a user mistakenly shares their login information or leaves their device unlocked and unattended.
-However, regardless of intent, all unauthorised access should be taken seriously and addressed promptly.
+No, unauthorized access can also occur accidentally, such as when a user mistakenly shares their login information or leaves their device unlocked and unattended.
+However, regardless of intent, all unauthorized access should be taken seriously and addressed promptly.

 About the author